Why are some FFVII titles canon and others not?

 Due to the proliferation of FFVII-related stories, numerous reference books have been published addressing the overall continuity, none of which have ever so much as mentioned Maiden Who Travels the Planet or the entries in the Kaitai Shinsho — less even than can be said for Cloud’s appearance in Final Fantasy Tactics.
 The FFVII 10th Anniversary Ultimania’s “Final Fantasy VII History” section (pp. 16-20 of the Revised Edition; 16-19 of the original) — a timeline addressing the production of numerous FFVII media from 1995 to the time of the book’s publication — does not mention Matsuyama’s writings, nor does the same guide’s “Final Fantasy VII series” section (pp. 21-27 of the Revised Edition; 20-25 of the original), which, as mentioned above, even included the now-decanonized Last Order and Dirge of Cerberus Lost Episode.

-Even the list from the FF 20th Anniversary Ultimania File 1: Character guide book that decanonized those two titles doesn’t speak of Maiden or the Kaitai Shinsho’s diary entries as part of the Compilation.
+Even the list from the FF 20th Anniversary Ultimania File 1: Character guidebook that decanonized those two titles doesn’t speak of Maiden or the Kaitai Shinsho’s diary entries as part of the Compilation.

 Left: FFVII Kaitai Shinsho The Complete (Revised Edition) cover; Right: Maiden Who Travels the Planet title page

-Meanwhile, another entry found on pg.
-159 of the same version of the book has Aerith speak of meeting Zack while selling flowers.
+Basically, since their publication, the existence of Maiden Who Travels the Planet and the Kaitai Shinsho diaries have been completely ignored by Square Enix — even on a list that took the time to write other titles out of continuity.
+Not so much as a single Ultimania profile has referenced them.
+In fact, a monologue by Aerith found on pg.
+159 of the Kaitai Shinsho has her speak of meeting Zack while selling flowers.
 While that would be able to get a pass in continuity with the original game, it contradicts what’s shown in Crisis Core, in which Aerith meets Zack under completely different circumstances.
 She doesn’t even begin selling flowers in Crisis Core until after she meets Zack and he gives her the suggestion to do so!

 Your work is highly appreciated.
 Really, I feel that no words of thanks is enough. *bows*